qmfrederik/eggplant-runner-jenkins/README.md

 }
 ```

-It can also be configured as a Build Step using the Jenkins GUI.

-## LICENSE
+## License

-Licensed under MIT, see [LICENSE](LICENSE.md)
+This plug-in is licensed under the terms of the [MIT license](LICENSE.md)

-## MANTAINER
+## Contributing

-For development, we need to installe the below.
+You need to install the following dependencies if you want to contribute to the Eggplant DAI Runner for Jenkins:

-1. You can download and install Java 11 from the Eclipse Temurin website (https://adoptium.net/).
+1. You can download and install Java 11 from the [Eclipse Temurin website](https://adoptium.net/).
-2. Download Maven from Apache Maven website (https://maven.apache.org/).
+2. Download Maven from the [Apache Maven website](https://maven.apache.org/).
 Make sure to download one of the binary archives (with bin in their name).
-3. To verify that Maven is installed, run the following command: mvn -version
+3. To verify that Maven is installed, run the following command: `mvn -version`
-4. You an use launch.json to run 'Debug (Attach)' to launch an local Jenkins instance for development.
+4. You can use `launch.json` to run 'Debug (Attach)' to launch an local Jenkins instance for development.